ChengHsiangLu/pm566-fall2022-labs_Sam/Assignment/assignment03/README.md

 ```

 ![](README_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

+Althought we may tokenize the abstracts into bigrams, I was wondering
+whether I can remove those stop words in bigrams.

 3. Calculate the TF-IDF value for each word-search term combination.
     (here you want the search term to be the “document”) What are the 5